kiegroup/kie-docker-ci-images/README.md

 * `kie-wb` - Builds and runs the `KIE Workbench` Docker image with latest build from master branch.
 * `kie-drools-wb` - Builds and runs the `KIE Drools Workbench` Docker image with latest build from master branch.
 * `kie-server` - Builds and runs the `KIE Execution Server` Docker image with latest build from master branch.
-* `uf-dashbuilder` - Builds and runs the `UF Dashbuilder` Docker image with latest build from master branch.
 * `kie-artifacts` - Deploy all the Maven artifacts used for all the previous applications into an specified local filesystem path, were they can be later consumed

 The integration between Maven and Docker is done using the `docker-maven-plugin` that you can find at [GitHub](https://github.com/rhuss/docker-maven-plugin).